 These professionals include general counsellors, bereavement counsellors, social workers and many others, who are specialists in their fields, and can offer more tailored support.

-Students and/or parents can request to see one of our external partners via the Pastoral Managers.
+Students and/or parents can request to see one of our external partners via the Pastoral Officers.